roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Visual editor shows divs and spans as outlines and a soft background color, respectively.

 ### Setup
 * After installing WordPress, clone this repository within the themes directory and rename it as you wish.
+(It is suggested that you also update your theme's name at the beggining of `/css/index.scss`)
 * Optional: To use this theme as a starting point for your own Wordpress project repository you may want to delete the hidden `git` directory inside the theme directory, and create a new git repo using `git init`.
 * Run `npm install` and then run `gulp` to start watching your files.
 Use the [livereload browser extension](http://livereload.com/extensions/) to have your browser automatically refreshed.